Thermatix/ruta/README.md

 ###Routes

-The last thing to define before your app is read is the routes that will activate the correct handlers to drive onscreen components.
+The last thing to define before your app is ready is the routes that will activate the correct handlers to drive onscreen components.

 Roots that drive on screen components should always be mounted to a context.